35 Interesting Facts about Mumbai You Probably Didn’t Know (2023 Edition)

 #31: Mumbai is Home of Migratory Flamingos

-The exotic, brightly coloured flamingos are found in Asia and Africa, and during the migration period (October-March), you’ll be able to catch a glimpse of these beautiful birds in the Sewri and Bhamdup regions in Mumbai – perfect for birdwatchers, photographers and lovers of wildlife.
+The exotic, brightly colored flamingos are found in Asia and Africa, and during the migration period (October-March), you’ll be able to catch a glimpse of these beautiful birds in the Sewri and Bhamdup regions in Mumbai – perfect for birdwatchers, photographers and lovers of wildlife.

 #32: India’s Biggest Street Festival is in Mumbai